RodrigoBedolla/Potential_Shipments/README.md

 Get all the orders are ready to ship, to share with planning department

 Input:

-  Daily Master base and Ship status
+  *Daily Master base and Ship status
-  860 Holds
+  *860 Holds
-  Hold tool report
+  *Hold tool report
-  Previous day PO Viewer
+  *Previous day PO Viewer

 Output:

-*Orders ready to ship
-*Shipped Orders
-*Partial Orders
-*Orders with any hold
+  *Current ship orders and complete orders ready to ship, excluding HPE restrictions and internal holds

 Updates and Releases: